hugoleeney/find_duplicates/README.md

 # General Information

 - a collection of scripts for finding and deleting duplicate files
+- amalgamated under a parent script `fd.py` which can be called with subcommands
 - not production ready - use with caution
 - developed with Python 3.8.5
     - on Ubuntu WSL2 with pyenv, pyenv-virtualenv